mrciolino/wiki-backup/timeline.md

   - [Meeting Inferno](/Events/meeting-inferno)
 - The party returns to Kaltrosar Bay to meet with the dragonborn clans.
 - The party meet with a group of Dragonborn aligned with Darmuth.
 They believe her to be the world's savior.
+- Spoops Hires Gilly the dwarven smith to forge the dragon scale he received from Inferno into a new sword.
+Gilly crafts an absolute masterpiece, the greatsword known as Blazing Glory.
+It is a sword whose blade can burn so hot it can melt trees.
 - Achilles joins the party.
 He tries to steal their dicks so the party kills him.
 They bring him back to life and then he joins after settling down.
 - [The Infinite Library Dimension](/Events/the-library-dimension)
 - [Bazzalt Joins The Party](/Events/bazzalt-joins-the-party)